hodlsimulator/ScreenActions/README.md

 ## Troubleshooting
 - If extensions don’t appear, clean build, reinstall to device, then enable the relevant extension in **Settings → Safari → Extensions**.
+- If the popup shows “can’t connect” errors, ensure the extension is enabled and the app is installed on the device.
 - If CSV isn’t visible, check the App Group path above and that the App Group entitlement matches exactly.
 - If Apple Intelligence options aren’t visible, confirm your device is supported, language settings match, and there’s sufficient free space.